Rediscover the charm of wakame! From salted to dried wakame, enjoy the bounty of the sea in a variety of recipes

 Recipe introduction

-Stir-fried wakame
+Stir-fried wakame seaweed

 Ingredients (serves 4)

-- Garlic and ginger: 1 clove each
+- Garlic, ginger: 1 clove each

-- White sesame seeds: 2 tsp
+- Roasted white sesame seeds: 2 teaspoons

 - Sesame oil, soy sauce, salt